szachneq/game-of-amazons/README.md

 1. Install make for windows [YT-Tutorial](https://www.youtube.com/watch?v=taCJhnBXG_w 'Projects Libs')

 2. Navigate to the `Source` folder.
    Then use the commands:

 - For interactive mode

 ```
-1. make interactive   // To generate compiled output file
+1. make interactive && make clean   // To generate compiled output file
 2. ./interactive.exe  // To run compiled code
 ```

 - For autonomous mode

 ```
-1. make autonomous   // To generate compiled output file
+1. make autonomous && make clean   // To generate compiled output file
 2. ./autonomous.exe  // To run compiled code
 ```